SUNET/wallet-backend/standards/apiv29.md

         "status_confirmation_code": {
             "type": "string",
             "pattern": "^(01|02|03|04|05|06|07|08|09|10|11|12){1}$",
-            "description": "Mapped from EESSI articleRegulationECNo8832004 A009 01->01, 02->03; 01 - Posted employed person, 02 - Employed working in 2 or more states, 03 - Posted self employed person, 04 - Selfemployed working in 2 or more states, 05 - Civil Servant, 06 - Contract staff, 07 - Mariner, 08 - Working as a employed person and as a selfemployed person in different states, 09 - Working as a civil servant in one State and as an employed / self-employed person in one or more other States, 10 - Flight or cabin crew member, 11 - Exception, 12 - Working as an employed / self-employed person in the State inwhich the legeslation applies"
+            "description": "Mapped from EESSI articleRegulationECNo8832004 A009 01->01, 02->03; 01 - Posted employed person, 02 - Employed working in 2 or more states, 03 - Posted self employed person, 04 - Selfemployed working in 2 or more states, 05 - Civil Servant, 06 - Contract staff, 07 - Mariner, 08 - Working as a employed person and as a selfemployed person in different states, 09 - Working as a civil servant in one State and as an employed / self-employed person in one or more other States, 10 - Flight or cabin crew member, 11 - Exception, 12 - Working as an employed / self-employed person in the State in which the legislation applies"
         },
         "document_identifier": {
             "type": "string",